antoniosignore/creditcard-ddd/README.md

     io/axoniq/labs/game/commandmodel/CreditCardAggregateTest.java

 Warning: test with given older events are not working yet with the external event store (working with Axon people to solve the issue)

-## Microservices decomposition

-The app can be run in various modes, using [Spring-boot Profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html): by selecting a specific profile, only the corresponding parts of the app will be active.
-Select none, and the default behaviour is activated, which activates everything.
-This way you can experiment with Axon in a (structured) monolith as well as in micro-services.

 ## Background story